 Know What You Can Afford: Keep track of your finances and make sure you have a realistic understanding of what you can afford.
 It's important to know what your credit score is and to find ways of improving it if need be.
 The higher your credit score, the easier it will be to secure a home loan.
 It's important to have realistic expectations about how much you'll need for a down payment, as well.
 For most home buyers, that number will fall between five and 20 percent of the purchase price.

-Do Your Research: Research the real estate markets in the popular neighbourhoods, you want to live should begin long before you're ready to buy.
+Do Your Research: Do your research on local real estate markets in popular neighbourhoods, you want to live should begin long before you're ready to buy.
 Keep an eye on pricing, how long homes tend to stay on the market if prices tend to rise or fall sharply during certain times of the year, and so on.
 It's never too early to consult with a local real estate agent.
 An experienced agent can help you determine which data is most applicable to you and can help you through both the planning and purchasing phases.

 Get Pre-approved: As you get closer to seriously shopping for and purchasing a home, you should go through the home loan pre-approval process.
 You can probably arrive at a decent estimate of how much you can afford by conducting some basic research and calculations.
 However, going through the pre-approval process gives you a clear idea of how much you can be approved for.
 Getting pre-approved can also help you when you reach the negotiation phase.
 You'll want to collect basic financial information like your income, debts, and assets before you go to speak with your lender about pre-approval.